travel

 Accommodations on the Auto Train, which is a SuperLiner II, include coach seats and three sleeper options: roomettes (up to 2 travelers), bedrooms (up to 2 travelers), and family bedrooms (up to 4 travelers).
 All travelers receive complimentary breakfast on the Auto Train; travelers in sleepers also receive complimentary dinner.

-We headed into the station and checked in our passengers at the main check-in counter.
-We were assigned our car and room and told how to find it.
-It was the very last passenger car!
-We were also able to choose our dinner time and between 7:00PM and 8:00PM, we chose 8:00PM.
-We were given a paper copy of the menu so we could plan ahead.
+Once in the station, we checked in at the main check-in counter.
+Car numbers and room/seat numbers are assigned here and the attendant gives general instructions on the location of the car.
+When we got a family bedroom, we were also able to choose our dinner time and we were given a paper copy of the menu so we could plan ahead.

 The Family Bedroom